 Let's go to the pavilion in this garden, where you will find several frames of preserved butterflies.
 You can learn the name and characteristics of each butterfly.
 I just found out that male and female butterflies have different wings pattern.
 For example, there are 4 wings patterns for a Papilio Memnon: 1 wings pattern for male and 3 wing patterns for females.

 This pavilion also has information about the metamorphosis of a butterfly, from an egg to larva, pupae, chrysalis and finally becomes a beautiful butterfly!

-We will find a big cage in this pavilion.
+You will find a big cage in this pavilion.
 Inside there are hundreds of chrysalis arranged neatly.
 They are from all over Indonesia.
 Look at them closely, and you will find some butterflies slowly emerge from its chrysalis.
 Butterflies need a couple hours to dry their wings before they can fly.
 Thus, sometimes the staff will let you touch them gently or put them on your hand.
 Just be careful, they are so fragile and once their wings are broken, they will never be able to fly and eventually die.

 Caterpillar Nursery, that's how I called it.
 This is not the formal name of this place, but it refers to the function of this green house.